ghaemifard/AutonomousQuadcopter/README.md

 Although pretrained models can be used, training a custom model for your specific environment is strongly recommended.

-Since the Jetson Nano has limited computational resources, keeping the number of object classes below **five** significantly improves inference speed.
+Since the Jetson Nano has limited computational resources, keeping the number of object classes below **five** significantly improves loop operation speed.

 ---